 More time goes by.
 Now you break up.
 But a few days later, he calls begging to see you.
 You miss him so you agree to see him.
 The makeup sex is the best you can ever remember.
 Then, you’re back together.
 The same vicious cycle of resentment and betrayal and guilt and low self-esteem keeps repeating itself.
 You hate yourself.
 You hate him.
 You hate the wife.

 There.
 I have just described what I think happens when someone is dating a married man.

 I do want to address something else that pertains to dating after divorce: the definition of dating a married man.
 What is that?
 In my opinion, there are several.

 1. There is the technically married man who is going through a divorce—it just isn’t final.

 Ask anyone who ever got divorced, it takes a long time.

 2. Then there’s the married man who is separated, but still deciding if he is in or out of the marriage.

 3. There’s also the married man who is having trouble at home, and is cheating on his wife.

 4. And lastly, there’s the married man who is the devil: the one whose wife thinks their life is bliss, and he is cheating with no intention of leaving her.
 (By the way, married women do all of these things, as well.)

 But dating a married man who is cheating on an unsuspecting wife is a different story.
-Again, I won’t judge, but rather explain why I think it’s the worst thing a person can do for themselves.
+In my opinion, no good can come from that, and I think it’s the worst thing a person can do for themselves.